-- The processing is necessary for the employer to: - exercise its rights; or - comply with legal obligations arising from employment, social security, and social protection law. - There is no reason to believe that the data subject's legitimate interests in relation to processing take precedence.
+- In the employment context if both: - the processing is necessary for the employer to exercise its rights or comply with legal obligations arising from employment, social security, and social protection law; and - there is no reason to believe that the data subject's legitimate interests in relation to processing take precedence.

-However, Hellenic Data Protection Authority Opinion 1/2020 (in Greek) indicates that controllers should instead base certain employment-based processing, including processing of biometric data, on GDPR Article 6(1)(e) (processing necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller) or Article 6(1)(f) (processing necessary for the purposes of a legitimate interest).
+(Article 27(3), Data Protection Law.)
+However, the HDPA recommends, in accordance with case law, that controllers base certain employment-related processing, including biometric data processing, using geolocation systems, drafting electronic monitoring regulations, and using whistleblowing systems, on GDPR Article 6(1)(e) (processing necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller) or Article 6(1)(f) (processing necessary for the purposes of a legitimate interest).
 This allows employees to challenge separate processing activities and assert their rights under GDPR without the employer challenging the terms of their employment contract.
+(HDPA: Opinion 1/2020 (in Greek).)